GoogolDKhan/MarkDown-Previewer/README.md

 ### If you are using Visual Studio Code
 #### Install Live Sass Compiler extension and click on 'Watch Sass' to compile SCSS file into CSS file.

+### For running next generation JavaScript in browser, use Babel Transcompiler.

 ## Technologies Used

 - [HTML5](https://developer.mozilla.org/en-US/docs/Glossary/HTML5)